scarlosteixeira/react-weather/weather-app/src/README.md

 React app that consumes the OpenWeather API to get the current weather for a given city.
 As part of General Assembly's Software Engineering Immersive course.

-This is a simple weather app that uses the aforementioned API, inbuilt JavaScript Geolocation API to automaticaly get the latitude and longitude of the users position, as far as the user allow it on browser, and GeoDB Cities API on the search bar that returns city name, country name, latitude and longitude of the searched city.
+This is a simple weather app that uses the aforementioned API, inbuilt JavaScript Geolocation API to automatically get the latitude and longitude of the users position, as far as the user allow it on browser, and GeoDB Cities API on the search bar that returns city name, country name, latitude and longitude of the searched city.

 ## Getting Started

-The project can be accessed on **[my Git Hub profile on React-weater repository.](https://github.com/scarlosteixeira/react-weather)** <br>
+The project can be accessed on **[my GitHub profile on React-weater repository.](https://github.com/scarlosteixeira/react-weather)** <br>
 This project is open source and can be downloaded, used and modified by anyone, as far as credit is given.

 Solo project, to be completed within 1 week, split as it follows: <br>